gsuriya/VC-voice-agent/WORK_DISTRIBUTION.md

 1. **Regular syncing**: Pull from main branch daily
 2. **Communication**: Coordinate any shared file changes
 3. **Testing**: Test your features before merging
-4. **Final merge**: Pranav merges to your branch when both are done
+4. **Final merge**: Colleague merges voice-agent-2 to voice-agent-working when both are done

 ---